 Board of Directors

-Jary Larsen, Ph.D., Chair, San Francisco, CA, is a research psychologist at the East Bay Institute for Research and Education.
+Jary Larsen, Ph.D., Immediate Past Chair, San Francisco, CA, is a research psychologist at the East Bay Institute for Research and Education.
 In addition to his professional interest in FTD research, Dr. Larsen is committed to research on a personal level.
 He has a brother who has been diagnosed with FTD.

 Debbie Fenoglio, Vice Chair, Denver, CO, is a retired nurse whose husband, Dr. Michael Fenoglio, was a prominent surgeon in Denver.
 He was diagnosed with FTD a few years ago and had a sister who died of FTD at age 56.
 Ms. Fenoglio is particularly interested in research and program development.